 Depending on how many rides you’d like to try, you can buy different tickets.

-Going to Colombia and not trying your hand at salsa dancing would be a terrible mistake!
+Going to Colombia and not trying your hand at salsa dancing would be a terrible mistake, especially if you’re a nightlife lover!
 It is probably the first question you’ll get when you come back home and you don’t want to disappoint!

-You can learn how to salsa dance with two local aficionados in this 7-hour Salsa Night Tour where you’ll be picked up from your hotel and taken to the best salsa clubs in the Colombian capital!
-Bring comfy shoes.
-Learning to dance salsa is fun, hard work!
+TOURS: You can learn how to salsa dance with two local aficionados in this 7-hour English Salsa Night Tour where you’ll be picked up from your hotel and taken to the best salsa clubs in the Colombian capital!

 Did you know the Bogotá street art scene is huge?
 It is partially thanks to Diego Felipe Becerra, a 16-year-old kid that was killed by the Bogota police after being caught spray painting.
 The event was such a shock to Colombian society that it only improved their views on graffiti and street artists!